Wednesday, October 3, 2012

 The liberal arts are — dare I say it — a social construct; ask any STEM major (emphasis on science and math, both liberal arts) who has chuckled when a humanities major mourns Yale’s loss of its “liberal arts” focus.
 If we really want to embrace the liberal arts, we need to recognize that they’re broader than Emory’s dean thinks and apply the same principles of critical thought and analysis across the disciplines — no matter how professional those disciplines might be.

-Posted by Paul D. Keane at 2:28 PM
+Posted by Paul D. Keane, The Anti-Yale at 2:28 PM